danestves/danestves.com-cloudflare-pages/README.md

 ## Enviroment variables

-This website use some variables for the contact section and recaptcha, i use StaticKit to send emails and Recaptcha v3 to avoid the spam.
+This website uses some variables for the contact section and recaptcha, i use StaticKit to send emails and Recaptcha v3 to avoid the spam.

-`GATSBY_SITE`: The key of site that StaticKit gives you.
+`GATSBY_SITE`: The key of the site that StaticKit gives you.
-`GATSBY_CONTACT`: The name of form that StaticKit gives you.
+`GATSBY_CONTACT`: The name of the form that StaticKit gives you.
 `GATSBY_RECAPTCHA`: Key that you can generate [here](https://www.google.com/recaptcha/intro/v3.html).

 ```env